Mohammed-Alrawaf/System-Architecture-Dojo/README.md

 ### Recommended Reading Flow

-#### 1. Executive Summary (Start Here)
+#### 1. Executive Summary (The 30-Second Pitch)

-This file provides a **high-level view of the problem and solution**.
+Start here.
+This is the high-level business narrative designed for executive stakeholders.
 It includes:
-- business context
+- the core business problem and primary objective
-- objectives
+- the proposed solution
-- key decisions
-- trade-offs
+- high-level architectural trade-offs and outcomes
-- risks
+- the strategic vision
-- overall outcome

 ---

-#### 2. Technical Blueprint
+#### 2. Strategy (The Deep Dive)

-This file explains **how the system works**.
+This document explains the heavy business logic and risk management behind the decisions.
+It explains **why the system is designed this way**.
 It includes:
+- architecture decisions and trade-offs
+- **Commercials:** Total Cost of Ownership (OpEx/CapEx) and monetization
+- **Enterprise Risk:** Security mitigations, compliance constraints, and data sovereignty
+- **Deployment:** Rollout strategies (e.g., Canary Releases, Shadow Mode) and system limitations

+---

+#### 3. Technical Blueprint (The System Design)
+This document explains **how the system works** to meet the Strategy's constraints.
+It includes:
-- architecture design
+- architecture design and enterprise patterns (e.g., API Facade, Claim Check)
 - system flow and sequence diagrams
 - service interfaces, data contracts, and payload structures
-- security and resilience mechanisms
+- resilience mechanisms (error handling, rate limiting, fallbacks)

 ---

-#### 3. Strategy (Core of the Scenario)

-This is the most important file.

-It explains **why the system is designed this way**.

-It includes:
-- architecture decisions and trade-offs
-- business constraints and assumptions
-- risk analysis and mitigation
-- system limitations and edge cases
-- iteration thinking (how the system evolves over time)
-- reflection on design choices

----

-#### 4. Glossary (Read Anytime)
+#### 4. Glossary (Shared Understanding)
 This file explains **technical concepts in plain language**.
 It is designed to:
 - support non-technical stakeholders
 - ensure shared understanding